rockysnow7/rockysnow7.github.io/posts/misc/person.md

 assigned subjectively based upon prior ideas of personhood.
 The question of what specific perceived qualities go into a person deciding that another entity has personhood must still be answered.
-The following list provides some of these qualities, but is by no means exhaustive.
+The following list provides some of these qualities, in decreasing order of importance as I perceive it, but is by no means exhaustive, due to its subjective nature.

 1. A person is perceived to have consciousness.
+In

 2. A person is perceived to experience emotion.

 3. A person is perceived to have some level of rationality.

 4. A person is perceived to have some level of self-awareness.

 ### Connection and Boundaries